bwmilby/SvgIconTool/README.md

 LiveCode tool to manage SVG Icon Families

 To install the plugin, copy the **SvgIconTool.livecode** file to your plugin directory.
 If previously launched, the **milby.us** folder may also be copied to retain any icons that were imported.
+On the first launch (detected by there not being a saved preference file), a prompt will ask if the stack should be copied to the plugins folder.

 Drag a SVG file to the **Icon** card to see the file and path.
 Click the open folder icon or double click the file name field to select a file.